open-telemetry/opentelemetry-operator/README.md

 EOF
 ```

+When using sidecar mode the OpenTelemetry collector container will have the environment variable `OTEL_RESOURCE_ATTRIBUTES`set with Kubernetes resource attributes, ready to be consumed by the [resourcedetection](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor) processor.

 ### OpenTelemetry auto-instrumentation injection

 The operator can inject and configure OpenTelemetry auto-instrumentation libraries.
 Currently Java, NodeJS and Python are supported.